Gesee-y/Cruise.jl/docs/Plugins/index.md

 ```

 Each time a plugin node change status, an event is sent. you can use `add_status_callback(f, node)` to call the function `f` each time the node changes its status.

+## Applying a function on a plugin

+We provide 2 function to apply a function on a plugin:

+- `smap!(f, plugin)` : It will topologically and sequentially apply the function `f` on the node of the plugin
+- `pmap!(f, plugin)` : It will topologically apply the function `f` on the node of the plugin.
+It will run nofe that are a the same level in parallel.